 Title 107 STATE ENERGY OFFICE

-Chapter 5 – LOCAL CODE ENFORCEMENT
+Chapter 5 – CODE ENFORCEMENT

-001 Any county, city or village code jurisdiction may conduct inspections as are necessary to ensure that new buildings, additions, and/or renovations are actually being constructed in accordance with the Nebraska Energy Code or equivalent.
+001 The Office and any local code authority may conduct inspections and investigations as are necessary to ensure that new buildings, additions, and/or renovations are actually being constructed in accordance with the Nebraska Energy Code or local code that is equivalent to the Nebraska Energy Code as defined in Neb.
+Rev. Stat. § 81-1618.
 Such inspections shall:

 001.01 be made at reasonable hours, and